MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-tran-aborted-transactions.md

 ## Remarks

 The `sys.dm_tran_aborted_transactions` DMV shows all aborted transactions on the SQL Server instance.
-The `nest_aborted` column indicates that the transaction committed but there are portions that aborted (savepoints or nested transactions) which can block the PVS cleanup process.
+The `nest_aborted` column indicates that the transaction has been committed or is active, but there are portions that aborted (savepoints or nested transactions) which can block the PVS cleanup process.
 For more information, see [Troubleshoot accelerated database recovery](../accelerated-database-recovery-troubleshooting.md).

 Unresolved, aborted transactions will be removed by the persistent version store (PVS) cleanup process.